benchmarkstudios/barebones/README.md

 ### Dependencies

+* Bourbon gem
+* Neat gem
 * Node.js
 * Gulp.js

-Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory, then open /barebones/ in a command line tool, such as Mac Terminal, and run the following to install all of this project's Gulp dependencies:
+Clone/download the barebones repositories into your WordPress /wp-content/themes/ directory, then open /barebones/ in a command line tool, such as Mac Terminal, then first install the bourbon/neat gems if you haven't already:

+    $ gem install bourbon
+    $ gem install neat

+Then install bourbon/neat to the theme's css folder

+    $ cd css
+    $ bourbon install
+    $ neat install

+ and run the following to install all of this project's Gulp dependencies:

-    npm install gulp-concat gulp-jshint gulp-imagemin gulp-rename gulp-sass gulp-uglify --save-dev
+    $ npm install --save-dev

-Then run `gulp` to run all your Gulp tasks.
-This includes watching the Sass folders.
+Then run `gulp` to run all your Gulp tasks, which includes watching the Sass folders.

 ## WordPress Support